pensjonatus/flash-fiction/blog/before-clocks.md

 ---
-title: 'Before Clocks'
+title: Before Clocks
 date: '2015-04-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Balthazar was shifting in his cot.
 It was nearly 2 AM, per the clock in the